Table of Contents

-For sport utility and certain other vehicles placed in service in 2012, the portion of the vehicle's cost taken into account in figuring your section 179 deduction is limited to $25,000.
-This rule applies to any 4-wheeled vehicle primarily designed or used to carry passengers over public streets, roads, or highways that is not subject to any of the passenger automobile limits explained in the line 36 instructions and is rated at no more than 14,000 pounds gross vehicle weight.
-However, the $25,000 limit does not apply to any vehicle:
+For sport utility and certain other vehicles placed in service in 2016, the portion of the vehicle's cost taken into account in figuring your section 179 deduction is limited to $25,000.
+This rule applies to any 4-wheeled vehicle primarily designed or used to carry passengers over public streets, roads, or highways that isn't subject to any of the passenger automobile limits explained in the line 36 instructions and is rated at no more than 14,000 pounds gross vehicle weight.
+However, the $25,000 limit doesn't apply to any vehicle:

 Designed to have a seating capacity of more than nine persons behind the driver's seat,

-Equipped with a cargo area of at least 6 feet in interior length that is an open area or is designed for use as an open area but is enclosed by a cap and is not readily accessible directly from the passenger compartment, or
+Equipped with a cargo area of at least 6 feet in interior length that is an open area or is designed for use as an open area but is enclosed by a cap and isn't readily accessible directly from the passenger compartment, or

-That has an integral enclosure, fully enclosing the driver compartment and load carrying device, does not have seating rearward of the driver's seat, and has no body section protruding more than 30 inches ahead of the leading edge of the windshield.
+That has an integral enclosure, fully enclosing the driver compartment and load carrying device, doesn't have seating rearward of the driver's seat, and has no body section protruding more than 30 inches ahead of the leading edge of the windshield.

 The special depreciation allowance applies only for the first year a new vehicle is placed in service.
 To qualify for the special depreciation allowance, the new vehicle must be qualified property (see Pub.
 463, chapter 4, for more information).
-The special allowance is an additional first year deprecation deduction of 50%.
-Your total section 179 deduction, special depreciation allowance, and regular depreciation deduction cannot be more than $11,160 for cars and $11,360 for trucks and vans, multiplied by your business use percentage on line 14.
+The special allowance is an additional first year depreciation deduction of 50%.
+Your total section 179 deduction, special depreciation allowance, and regular depreciation deduction can't be more than $11,160 for cars and $11,560 for trucks and vans, multiplied by your business use percentage on line 14.
 See the line 36 instructions for depreciation limits.
-You cannot recover the amount by which your depreciation deduction exceeds the depreciation limits for the year placed in service until after the end of the recovery period for your vehicle.
+You can't recover the amount by which your depreciation deduction exceeds the depreciation limits for the year placed in service until after the end of the recovery period for your vehicle.